 Section 24-113 of the Subdivision Regulations contains four required findings [text in bold] to be made before a variation can be granted.
-Staff recommends approval of the variation for disturbance to the 100-year floodplain and an impact to the 50-foot stream buffer.
+Staff recommends approval of the variation for disturbance to the 100-year floodplain and disapproval for impacts to the 50-foot stream buffer.